mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 * Anywhere between July 1 and July 7 is a good bet

 ## 2020 Permitting Changes
-For the 2020 season, the PCTA has restricted the number of daily permits for SOBO to 15.
+For the 2020 season, <span class="highlight">the PCTA has restricted the number of daily permits for SOBO to 15</span>.
 I believe they also want to make sure that people start on their permit date.

 When applying for your SOBO permit, you will have no idea what the snow conditions are going to be like for that season.
 It will be impossible to precisely predict when to start.